 The primary problem with that whole nap thing was it ruined our ability to fall asleep that night.
 Okay.
-Now, we have a real problem.
+Now, we have a real dilemma.
 Christmas Eve night, and we were wide awake – not even drowsy.
-Everybody knows Santa doesn’t stop – won’t even slow down at a house where children are still awake.
+Everybody knows Santa doesn’t stop – won’t even slow down at a house where children are awake.

 So, we lay there in the dark, eyes squinched tightly shut – as if that would somehow force sleep.
 Prisoners of our own wakefulness, we dare not speak.
 Even the slightest whisper would trigger a “Are you still awake in there?
 You know Santa will be here any minute.
 He better not find you awake!
 And…the elves are watching!”
 (Those darned elves!)

 And so we waited for sleep – not with “visions of sugarplums” dancing in our heads.
 No. We had been studying the WISH BOOK (Sears Catalog) for a month.
 Pages were dog-eared, with something circled on every page.
 Those were the visions dancing in our heads.
 And despite knowing we would probably not get anything we really wanted, we still fantasized.
 After all, it was called a “wish” book – not an order form.

 Sometime during the night, we finally fell asleep, and when we got up at 4:00 on Christmas morning, we found Santa had, indeed, snuck into the house, leaving lots of fun surprises, few, if any, that we circled in the WISH BOOK.
 But, it was okay.
 It was Christmas morning.
 We had made it through another year without getting busted by the elves.
 Our stockings were filled, not with switches, but candy, fruit, and nuts.
 And under the tree were toys – not necessarily what we dreamed of, but it was Christmas.
 And besides, there was always next year.

 Though I am compelled to add, in those days, a year was a lot longer than it is now…